 There are tons and tons (really, a lot) of articles about ways to make money when you live off the grid, or when you’re a homesteader.
-Many of them seem to have been written by people who aren’t actually making money by living off the grid… but that’s a tale for another day.
+Many of them seem to have been written by people who aren’t actually making money by living off the grid… and are not too clear about the research they did.

 Before we start...

-Ways to earn money from the comfort of your own farm
+how to earn money from your off-grid home

 1. Working online

-Pro: you usually choose your working hours, and you can usually take it with you when you travel.
+Pro: you choose your working hours, and you can take it with you when you travel.

-Con: it’s a sitting job… not as good for your health as the rest of the jobs described here.
-If you’re on a deadline, it might require you to sit behind a desk for days on end, while life on the farm goes on without you.
+Con: it’s a sitting job… If you’re on a deadline, it might require you to sit behind a desk for days on end, while life on the farm goes on without you.

-Required skills: you have to be good at time management; make sure you don’t have a series of deadline during harvest season (or worse, planting season) or you might have to resort to hiring help to keep the farm going.
+Required skills: you have to be good at time management; make sure you don’t have a series of deadline during planting season (or worse, harvest) or you might have to resort to hiring help to keep the farm going.

 Starting capital: you can start an online business with very little money - a good computer with the right software will get you far.
 Depending on your experience in the specific field, you might have to invest in some additional education as well.